PUBLISHED March 12th, 2021 05:00 am | UPDATED March 21st, 2021 03:19 pm

-Singapore might see plenty of homegrown clothing options for females, but when it comes to menswear, there’s no doubt that they’re harder to find among the city’s flashy window displays and billboard advertisements.
-If you’re a style-conscious gentleman who likes dressing to impress, you have to know these six cool brands.
+Singapore might see plenty of homegrown clothing options for women, but when it comes to menswear, there’s no doubt that they’re harder to find among the city’s flashy window displays and billboard advertisements.
+If you’re a style-conscious gentleman who likes dressing to impress, these are seven local brands to know.

 Shop Duxton online or at Monument Lifestyle, 75 Duxton Rd, Singapore 089534.

-Barely over three years old, The Authority has been drawing fans and a constant stream of customers at its Orchardgateway shop, thanks to its impressive online presence.
-Particularly popular among younger, fashionable types (think graphic designers, artists, and well, people like us) who don’t want to fork out $1000 for a jacket, the brand employs a functional and minimalist — mostly monochromatic — approach to its clothes.
-And, there’s a touch of Korean style too!
-Prices ranges from $19 for a pair of striped white socks to $99 for a reversed cuff coat.
+Barely five years old, The Authority had been drawing fans and a constant stream of customers at its Orchardgateway shop until 2019.
+It has since moved online and is thriving.
+Particularly popular among younger, fashionable types (think graphic designers, artists, and well, people like us) who don’t want to fork out S$1000 for a jacket, the brand employs a functional and minimalist — mostly monochromatic — approach to its clothes.
+Plus, there’s a touch of Korean style too!
+Prices ranges from $39 for a striped tee to $89 for a boxy oversized tee.

 Love Japanese aesthetics as much as we do? biro is an under-the-radar menswear label run by brothers Chong Keng How and Kage Chong since 2013.
-From Japanese cotton floral tops (from $190) and selvedge chambray shirts ($220) to lightweight pinstripe trousers ($230), all their pieces are immaculately produced in a number of small factories in Japan — same ones that see clients like Comme Des Garcons and Vivienne Westwood Japan. biro’s designs are marked by contrasting stiches, lined pockets, curved hems, and other fine details — as expected by sons of a seamstress.
-New designs are released every few months.
+From Japanese cotton floral tops (from S$260) and selvedge chambray shirts (S$310) to lightweight pinstripe trousers ($330), all their pieces are immaculately produced in a number of small factories in Japan — same ones that see clients like Comme Des Garcons and Vivienne Westwood Japan. biro’s designs are marked by contrasting stitches, lined pockets, curved hems, and other fine details — as expected by sons of a seamstress.

-Dismayed by the once dire state of menswear in Singapore, Larry Peh launched Faculty in 201 to much clamour.
+Dismayed by the once dire state of menswear in Singapore, Larry Peh launched Faculty in 2015 to much clamour.
 Its collections — primarily made in Japanese-owned factories — are down-to-earth and uncomplicated, boasting simple cuts, quality fabrics and small details down to the cuffs.
-Its popular white club oxford shirt ($355) comes with larger cuffs to accommodate larger watches, as well as a deep patch pocket for a pen and notebook.
-Besides shirts, you’ll find denim jeans (from $313), chinos ($261), and other essentials to up your style game.
+Its popular white club oxford shirt (S$350) comes with larger cuffs to accommodate larger watches, as well as a deep patch pocket for a pen and notebook.
+Besides shirts, you’ll find denim jeans (from S$305), chinos (S$255), and other essentials to up your style game.
 All manufactured with the highest level of craftsmanship.

 In Good Company

 In Good Company is run by local designers Kane Tan and Sven Tan — and they’ve done well for themselves, most recently successfully setting up stores in Marina Bay Sands and ION Orchard.
 The label, which releases several capsule collections a year, used to be all about sophisticated wardrobe essentials for the modern woman, though it now caters to discerning gents as well.
-Expect classic silhouettes and clean-cut staples revolving around tailored shorts, jersey tees, utilitarian pants, and the occasional bomber jacket — from $139.
+Expect classic silhouettes and clean-cut staples revolving around tailored shorts, jersey tees, utilitarian pants, and the occasional Gabardine Jacket — from S$189.